Should you encourage your teen to travel internationally on a church mission trip? Absolutely! Better question yet, why don’t you join them?

 I grew up going on at least one mission trip to Mexico every summer of my high school youth group years, and even joined a medical mission trip to Honduras during college.
 These experiences were truly the highlight of my teen years and provided some of my favorite memories and friendships.
 Then I didn’t go until my own teen was in the youth group.
 That’s twenty years of not prioritizing because of job, family, and real life.
 If for no other reason, let your kids go while they have the time and the ability.
 Once you’re officially “adult”, life just gets in the way.

-I learned to love other cultures, to immerse myself in Spanish, and to see the benefit of travel.
-And, I want my children to grow up with the same experiences.
-Raising kids isn’t all about GPA and travel ball and how many college hours they complete in high school.
+Through international travel, I learned to love other cultures, to immerse myself in Spanish, and to see the benefit of travel.
+I want my children to grow up with the same experiences.
+Raising kids isn’t all about GPA and travel sports and how many college hours they complete in high school.
 If I send out my high schooler to be self-centered, afraid of the new, and tethered to Mommy’s cell phone, have I really prepared them to be a God-honoring, self-serving young adult?
 The big picture needs to be the focus.

 Yes, be cautious.
 Yes, discuss risks with your children.
 Yes, stay in groups when you go to the bathroom, and keep your luggage closely guarded.
 Do the research.
 Don’t take unreasonable risks… but be reasonable.
 Their risk of serious life-altering injury or kidnapping or disaster is so much smaller than the benefit.